Cancer Pharmacology Faculty

 Hui Feng, M.D., Ph.D.

-Assistant Professor of Pharmacology and Medicine, Division of Hematology and Medical Oncology
+Associate Professor of Pharmacology and Medicine, Section of Hematology and Medical Oncology

 Research Interests: Dr. Feng is Director of the Laboratory of Zebrafish Genetics and Cancer Therapeutics.
 Dr. Feng’s research interests focus on identifying novel genes and pathways that are essential for MYC-related tumor transformation and progression, particularly for T-Lymphoblastic Lymphoma/Leukemia and Neuroblastoma.
 The research strategy of Dr. Feng’s research is to combine the analysis of human cancer genomic databases with the genetic and imaging capacities of the zebrafish system.

 Current research areas in Dr. Feng’s laboratory include: